 - Eating in secret, hiding food, disrupting meals, feeling out of control with food

 - Medical complications, such as menstrual irregularity, dizziness, fainting, bruising, dry skin, leg cramps, hair loss, brittle hair, osteoporosis, diarrhea, constipation, dental problems, diabetes, chest pain, heart disease, heartburn, shortness of breath, organ failure, and other serious symptoms

 What to Ask Yourself if You Think You Have an Eating Disorder

 The earlier you receive proper treatment for an eating disorder, the better the outcome will be.
-Here are six questions we recommend asking yourself:
+Here are the questions we recommend asking yourself:

 - Do you worry about your weight and body shape more than other people?

 - Do you avoid certain foods for reasons other than allergies or religious reasons?

 - Are you often on a diet?

 - Do you feel your weight is an important aspect of your identity?